 I know some people want to try Veganuary and there are many who are just wondering how it might be going vegan.
-We’ve been vegan for almost two years now and flexitarians for another year and a half before that, so if you need some advice, here’s mine.
+We’ve been vegan for almost three years now and flexitarians for another year and a half before that, so if you need some advice, here’s mine.

 1. Your heart has to be in the right place – Find your WHY